nielsenjared/nielsenjared.github.io/content/blog/algorithm-towers-hanoi/index.md

 | 7         |         |         | 1, 2, 3   | Tower 1       |               | Tower 3       |

-Our _origin_ is whichever tower we are moving from and our _goal_ is whichever tower we are moving to.
-These aren't necessarily towers one and three, respectively.
-With each move, nothing happens with the `stage` tower, it's simply holding the disc(s) from a previous move.

-TODO
-Let's update our pseudocode:
+How do we translate this to pseudocode?
 ```
+INPUT disc count

 INIT tower 1 WITH discs EQUAL TO disc count
-INIT tower 2
+INTI tower 2
 INIT tower 3

-FUNCTTION move discs WITH disc count, origin, stage, and goal PARAMETERS
+FUNCTION move discs WITH disc count, origin, stage, goal PARAMETERS
     IF disc count IS EQUAL TO 1
         MOVE 1 disc FROM origin TO goal
         RETURN goal

     CALL move discs WITH disc count MINUS 1, origin, goal, stage

+    MOVE 1 disc FROM origin TO goal

+    CALL move discs WITH disc count MINUS 1, stage, origin, goal

+CALL move discs WITH disc count, tower 1, tower 2, tower 3
 ```

+TODO explain this ^

 Because our `disc count` is greater than 1, we skip the conditional and recursively call `move discs`, but we change the "position" of the towers.